Wagner Graduate School of Public Service

 The Robert F. Wagner Graduate School of Public Service is the public policy school of New York University in New York City, New York.
-The school is named after New York City former mayor Robert F. Wagner Jr. in 1989.
+The school was named after New York City former mayor Robert F. Wagner Jr. in 1989.

 History

 In 1938, NYU offered its first Master of Public Administration (MPA) degree in response to overfilled public service-oriented classes at the university.
 Fifteen years later, NYU established a stand-alone school—the School for Public Service and Social Work.
 At around the same time, Robert Ferdinand Wagner Jr., as Mayor of New York City, worked to build public housing and schools, and established the right for city employees to collectively bargain.
 Wagner also made housing discrimination based on race, creed, or color illegal in New York City.
-In 1989, NYU renamed the school the Robert F. Wagner Graduate School of Public Service in honor of the three-term mayor after receiving a major donation from the Wagner family.
+In 1989, NYU renamed the school the Robert F. Wagner Graduate School of Public Service in honor of the three-term mayor after receiving a major donation from Marshall Manley, Ray Chambers, and Walter Annenberg.

 In 2004, NYU Wagner relocated to the Puck Building, a New York City landmark in the city's SoHo neighborhood.
+In 2024, NYU Wagner permanently relocated to 105 E. 17th Street.
+Classes have been held in the building since January 2025.